Name what you already understand before the build gets bigger.

 What does the 'Create movement' step prove?

-Use a placeholder body and one input method.
+Use a simple test body and one input method.
 Check: The player can move and stop predictably.

 What does the 'Add a goal' step prove?